learn-co-curriculum/dsc-song-analysis-try-experience/p_7_sets.md

 | Barbara     | 3 |
 | Ba     | 8 |

-Now that we have a collection with the unique words, we need to make sure our order of unique words is fixed, because we will start matching a value to it (the value being equal to how often the word occurs in the song).
-So let's convert our `unique_words` `set` to a `list`.
-We can do this by using one simple line of code and the `list()` function.
-We will simply provide our set as an argument to the `list()` function like this:
+Now that you have a collection with the unique words, you'll need to make sure the order of unique words is fixed, because you'll start matching a value to it (the value being equal to how often the word occurs in the song).
+So let's convert the `unique_words` `set` to a `list`.
+You can do this by using one simple line of code and the `list()` function.
+You can simply provide our set as an argument to the `list()` function like this:
 `unique_words = list(unique_words)`

-We can check that this worked by passing the variable name `unique_words` as an arguement to the `type()` function.
+You can check that this worked by passing the variable name `unique_words` as an arguement to the `type()` function.

 ## Try it out